dmfromscratch/dmfromscratch/README.md

 - 👋 Hi, I’m Anthony (github:@dmfromscratch), ttrpg game designer, writer, artist, and editor.
-- 👀 I’m interested in role playing games, all sorts (tabletop, computer, mobile, text-forum, etc.)
+- 👀 I’m interested in role playing games, all sorts: tabletop, computer, mobile, text-forum, etc.
-- 🌱 I’m currently learning layout for printed book projects
+- 🌱 I’m currently learning to do layout for printed book projects.
+- 🌐 My website is [www.vsr.ink].
-- 📫 I'm on Twitter @dm_fromscratch
+- 📫 I'm on Twitter @dm_fromscratch.

 <!---
 dmfromscratch/dmfromscratch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.